 StageCoach Theatre Company strives to inspire, nurture, promote, challenge, amaze, educate, and empower artists and audiences.

-Terry Smith has been involved in theatre for the last 30 years.
+Terry Smith has been involved in theatre for more than 30 years.
 The author and director of several murder mystery shows, he is always writing additional shows for the company.
 He has written and directed most of the shows for StageCoach Theatre Company – Town Hall: An Evening of Murder, Barnyard Christmas, Murder at the Ol’ Brogue, Murder in the News, Diamonds to Die For, Moonshine Murders, Monsters Undercover, Disco Inferno, Jingle in the Jungle, Scared to Death, Trick or Treat, Ghostly Vows, The Hamilton Murders, Till Death Do Us Part, Disco is Dead, and Up on the Rooftop, Click, Click, BANG!
 He wrote Killer Harmony, Exit Stage Death and Peter and the Lost Boys which also added songwriting to his list of talents.
 As an actor, he is skilled in sword fighting, stage combat and improvisation.
-Terry also manages the sound, lights, and sets for the theater which allows him to geek out as much as he likes.
+Terry also manages the sound, lights, livestreaming, and sets for the theater which allows him to geek out as much as he likes.
 Terry continues to support theatre in the community.